lmtome/mercadobitcoin/README.md

 # mercadobitcoin
-Phase I: It just alert the user which cryptocurrency should be bought/sold.
+Phase I: It just alerts the user which cryptocurrency should be bought/sold.

 There are some pre reqs to execute the mbc.sh script.